 As a private religious institution, PIU reserves the right to exercise preference on the basis of its biblical beliefs and conduct in all of its employment practices and student admissions.

 Application materials can be obtained from the PIU offices listed on the contact page or can be downloaded by clicking here.

 Additional admission requirements can be found on pages 13-20 of the newest PIU Catalog (.pdf) .

 REMEDIAL ENGLISH POLICY

-The student is removed from Remedial status when he/she receives a score of 475 or above on the Institutional TOEFL, or its equivalent, either after completing the first or second semester.
+The student is removed from Remedial status when he/she receives a grade of B or better in all his/her remedial English classes in the most recent term and receives a score of 500 or above on the PIU English Placement Test after completing either the first or second semester.